-To replace the left or right wheel on Bob PetHair Plus, you will need a Phillips head screwdriver, a flat head screwdriver, and a new wheel.
+To replace Junior’s Left or Right wheel, you’ll need a Phillips head screwdriver, the flat head screwdriver included in his box, and a new left or right wheel.

 Slide the power inlet down and tuck it somewhere safe to avoid compressing its wires.

 To detach Junior’s cover completely, disconnect 4 circuit plugs:

 Two at the lower edge of the mainboard, near the wheels.

 And two more at the top edge, near the bumper.